-Well if not…
+Well, if not…

-Then you might be in for a surprise which is why we here at IndulgeYourPet decided to write an article all about allergic conjunctivitis in pets just so that folks can become more aware of the potential issue this might for your pet’s eyes, as well as shed some light on the fact that there are a host of medical issues that can potentially affect your pet.
+Then you might be in for a surprise which is why we here at IndulgeYourPet decided to write an article all about allergic conjunctivitis in pets just so that folks can become more aware of the potential issue this might cause for your pet’s eyes, as well as shed some light on the fact that there are a host of medical problems that can potentially affect your pet.

-So, what is “allergic conjunctivitis”?
+What is “allergic conjunctivitis”?

 Some common allergens that could potentially affect your dog or cat (or even you) may include:

-- Pet dander,
+• Pet dander,

-- Pollen,
+• Pollen,

-- Mold spores,
+• Mold spores,

-- Dust,
+• Dust,

-- Smoke,
+• Smoke,

-- Chemical scents in cleaning supplies or perfumes,
+• Chemical scents in cleaning supplies or perfumes,

-- Etc…
+• Etc…

 Symptoms associated with allergic conjunctivitis